 Bundling up in style is challenging at best — balancing the need for technical gear with the ability to look your best is definitely a conundrum.
-And whether you’re layering over a tailored suit to head to a business meeting, or taking on a weekend road trip with rugged everyday style essentials, you need a dash of style and a lot of functionality.
+And whether you’re layering over a tailored suit for a business meeting, or taking on a weekend road trip with rugged everyday style essentials, you need a dash of style and a lot of functionality.

 Modern brands know this, and even heritage-focused brands are slimming down their fits, updating their fabrics and providing you with beastly gear to take on the blustery, snowy weather.
-Heck, if you get the right parka, you might get a triple whammy — style points, functionality and investment-worthy quality that you can wear season after season.
+Heck, if you get the right parka, you might get a triple whammy — style points, functionality, and investment-worthy quality that you can wear year after year.
 It’s worth shopping the parka picks on this list, and you might even look forward to the snowy weather now.

 Helly Hansen Active Winter Parka